Fair Value Measurement of Liabilities and Own Equity (IFRS 13)

 Liabilities and equity instruments not held by other parties as assets

-If a liability or entity’s own equity instrument is not held by another party as an asset (e.g. decommissioning liability), the fair value should be measured using appropriate valuation techniques from the perspective of a market participant that owes the liability or has issued the claim on equity.
-For example, the valuation technique can take into account (IFRS 13.40-41):
+For liabilities or equity instruments not held as assets by other parties (e.g., a decommissioning liability), fair value is measured using suitable valuation techniques from the perspective of a market participant who owes the liability or has issued the equity claim.
+This approach can include (IFRS 13.40-41):

-1. Future cash outflows that a market participant would expect to incur in fulfilling the obligation, including the compensation that a market participant would require for taking on the obligation (see more discussion in paragraphs IFRS 13.B31–B33 and Example 11 accompanying IFRS 13).
+• Estimating future cash outflows that a market participant would likely incur in fulfilling the obligation, along with any compensation required for assuming such obligations (detailed further in IFRS 13.B31–B33 and Example 11 in IFRS 13).

-2. The amount that a market participant would receive to enter into or issue an identical liability or equity instrument, using the assumptions that market participants would use when pricing the identical item (e.g. having the same credit characteristics) in the principal (or most advantageous) market for issuing a liability or an equity instrument with the same contractual terms.
+• Determining the amount a market participant would demand for taking on an identical liability or issuing a similar equity instrument, considering the same assumptions market participants would use in pricing (e.g., credit characteristics) in the principal or most advantageous market for issuing an instrument with identical contractual terms.

 Non-performance risk

-The fair value of a financial liability with a demand feature (e.g. a demand deposit) is not less than the amount payable on demand, discounted from the first date that the amount could be required to be paid (IFRS 13.47).
+The fair value of a financial liability that includes a demand feature, such as a demand deposit, must not be lower than the amount payable on demand, discounted from the earliest date it could be due (IFRS 13.47).

-Application to financial assets and financial liabilities with offsetting positions in market risks or counterparty credit risk
+Application to financial assets and liabilities with offsetting market or credit risks

 More about fair value